caugustine2022/resume/README.md

 * Automated and integrated security processes and controls throughout our entire SDLC, from IDEs (VS code) to source control systems (Git/GitHub) to CI/CD pipelines (Jenkins) to production deployments.
 * Collaborated with DevOps, Software Engineering, and Product Management to continuously improve our application security strategies and priorities for protecting our customers and company.
 * Performed monthly security scans using the Nessus tool to verify the configuration, patch, and vulnerabilities on systems in scope.
 Followed up with internal and external stakeholders and kept track of vulnerabilities and remediation status.
 * Reviewed current security system configurations for correctness; monitored, reported, and investigated access to determine unauthorized access attempts; provided continuous testing of systems for situations requiring corrective action.
-Developed and maintained technical documentation around discovering and mitigating threats and vulnerabilities.

 ### DataService Group INC. | Bear, DE

-#### Associate Cloud Security Analyst //*(Contract) - Remote*
+#### Associate Cloud Information Security Analyst //*(Contract) - Remote*

 ##### *May 2019 - March 2021*